The Georgia Promise Scholarship (SB 233): Questions and Answers

 Key Points

-• The Georgia Promise Scholarship (Senate Bill 233) is the state’s newest education choice program to empower parents to access the best schooling option for their child.
+• The Georgia Promise Scholarship is the state’s newest program that empowers parents to access the best education for their child.
 It creates state-funded scholarships that give eligible families $6,500 per student for each school year.

 How will the Georgia Promise Scholarship work?

-The state will set aside the scholarship amount into an account the parent can direct.
-Parents can use these funds for the education option that best supports their child’s unique learning needs.
+The state sets aside the scholarship amount into an account that the parent can direct.
+Parents can use these funds to choose the education environment that supports their child’s unique learning needs.

 Who can apply for a Promise Scholarship?